Grafana #

 Channel ExplorerTime-series visualization of instrument channel data by session

 Each dashboard targets the Litmus PostgreSQL data source.
-Variables on the dashboard let operators pick product, station, time window, serial number, etc. without editing panels.
+Variables on the dashboard let operators pick DUT part number, station, time window, serial number, etc. without editing panels.

 Customizing dashboards #